Port of Vancouver USA will make the following adjustments to Tariff No. 6 effective Sept. 27, 2021

 Port of Vancouver COVID-19 Tenant Town Hall virtual meeting:

 How can I contact the port during this time?

 If you need to contact the Port of Vancouver, or a specific staff member at this time, please follow the guide below.
 We will provide as much service as we can under the circumstances.

 What does this mean for Port of Vancouver USA security?

 Port of Vancouver USA security is considered essential personnel and there are no changes in security staffing.
 Our security team continues to work 24/7/365.
 To reach security personnel call 360-693-3611.

 What will happen if the port becomes aware of potential or confirmed exposure of COVID-19 at its facilities?

-The port will follow the guidance of public health officials, notify individuals as necessary and take appropriate actions to isolate and clean any affected areas.
-We have not had any confirmed exposure to date.
+The port will continue to follow the guidance of public health officials, notify individuals as necessary and take appropriate actions to isolate and clean any affected areas.

 Where can I go to stay up to date on future operational adjustments?